The Fleur-De-Lis Report: What's Next for the Saints after the Disastrous Loss to the Cardinals

 Thursday was a new low for Saints in a season filled with lows but perhaps the lowest moment was Dennis Allen’s press conference after the game.
 He blamed the team’s lack of success on injury.
 While I’ll agree that injury has played a factor, I'd hardly call it the biggest issue plaguing this ball club.

 Dennis Allen’s team is simply not well coached or disciplined.
 Injuries have nothing to do with being dead last in turnover differential.
 The Saints have given the ball away 16 times (9 INTs, 7 FUMs) with only 6 takeaways (1 INT, 5 FUMs).
-Injuries have nothing to do with being second most penalized team in football.
+Injuries have nothing to do with being the second most penalized team in football.
 They’ve committed 52 penalties for a total of 459 yards.
 The only team worse are the Denver Broncos.
 Injuries have nothing to do with the defense being a poor tackling team and giving up big plays in key moments.
-You can chalk both the Carolina and Cincinnati game up to that.
+You can chalk both the Carolina and Cincinnati games up to that.
 Injuries have nothing to do with the offense being so one dimensional and relying almost exclusively on Taysom Hill.
 Hill has been a one man show and the offense is nearly twice as productive when he touches the ball in comparison to when he doesn’t.
 All these problems are on coaching and guys not executing when it matters.

 The issues facing the Saints are so systemic and go far beyond a few guys being hurt.
 It was so discouraging to hear Dennis Allen deflect from the bigger problems that he's directly responsible for correcting.
 Alvin Kamara spoke up by saying this isn’t Saints football but in actuality, it is.
 The Saints enjoyed over 15 years of prosperity with one of the best quarterbacks in NFL history and a top notch head coach.
 Those days are long over.
 At this point, the Saints are exactly what their record shows…a sub-par football team.